Killing of Timothy Wiltsey: Renewed investigation in early 2010s

-For most of the 21st century the case files and evidence remained where they were stored, and the county prosecutor's office did little more than follow up on occasional tips.
+In the early 2010s the case files and evidence remained where they were stored, and the county prosecutor's office did little more than follow up on occasional tips.
 After one around the 20th anniversary of Wiltsey's disappearance proved to have no bearing on the case, Scott Crocco, an investigator with the office, decided it was time to review the investigation and see if anything had been overlooked that might resolve the case.
 He focused on the blanket, which had only been shown to Lodzinski and her parents at the time of the disappearance, and the pillowcase, both found near Wiltsey's remains.
 Investigators reasoned that the boy would not have been carrying a large blanket through a carnival on the humid 90 F day when he disappeared, and they concluded that the blanket was taken from Lodzinski's South Amboy home, for covering the boy after his death, despite her denial of ever having such a blanket.

 Crocco interviewed Jennifer Blair-Dilcher, the niece who had encountered Lodzinski at the carnival shortly after she said she could not find her son, shortly after reopening the case.
 In the intervening years Blair-Dilcher, who had initially been supportive of her aunt, had married and had two children of her own, but also became addicted to heroin.
 She had gone down to Florida for rehabilitation, and let her children live with Lodzinski in the meantime.
 While Blair-Dilcher was in the program, Lodzinski and Blair-Dilcher's mother decided that Blair-Dilcher's condition was serious enough that they could not return her children after she completed the program, so they turned them over to Blair-Dilcher's mother-in-law, whom Blair-Dilcher greatly disliked.
 It took Blair-Dilcher some time to get custody of her children back, and she considered Lodzinski's decision to have been a "betrayal".

 At Crocco's behest, Blair-Dilcher began communicating with her aunt on Facebook about the case in the hope that Lodzinski might confess or make some incriminating statements.
 After that failed, Crocco showed Blair-Dilcher the blanket, pillowcase and a red jacket.
 She immediately told him that the blanket had been in Lodzinski's apartment and Wiltsey had wrapped himself in it on the occasions when she had babysat him.
 Blair-Dilcher's mother, Edward Lodzinski, and another friend of Lodzinski's who had been in her apartment on numerous occasions in the early 1990s did not recognize the blanket.
 Hairs recovered from the blanket and pillowcase did not match Lodzinski's DNA.